sheldonhull/sheldonhull.hugo/content/blog/2013-05-22-on-how-to-googlify-your-sql-statements-for-future-searching.md

 ---
 date: "2013-05-22T00:00:00Z"
-excerpt: On using SSMSBoost to improve your SSMS workflow
+summary: On using SSMSBoost to improve your SSMS workflow
 tags:
 - sql-server
 - cool-tools